salvoventura/save-my-tabs/README.rst

 Google Chrome
 =============
-Although the source code works on Chrome as well, I haven't published it yet.
+Although the source code works on Chrome as well, I haven't published it there yet.

 #####
 USAGE